Hammerspoon/hammerspoon/CONTRIBUTING.md

 ### Documenting your extension

-Both Lua and Objective-C portions of an extension should document all of the functions they expose to users of the extension.
+Both Lua and Objective-C portions of an extension should contain in-line documention of all of the functions they expose to users of the extension.
 The two sample extensions demonstrate how to do this.